jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Paxos specifically solves the problem by giving all participants the ability to propose a value to agree on in an initial phase.
 In the second phase, if a majority agrees on a value, the process that initially proposed the value becomes leader and agreement is achieved.
 This is repeated for each value in a sequence that requires consensus.

 #### Byzantine Fault Tolerance (BFT)
 Attacks and other deliberate disruptions do not follow the same patterns as benign omissions, timing errors or crashes.
-As a result, BFT is required to tolerate such entropy.
+As a result, BFT is required to handle such entropy.
 Protocols that implement BFT use *coordinated replication* to guarantee correct execution of operations, so long as no more than $\frac{1}{3}$ of processes are compromised via an arbitrary fault.

-From a security standpoint, BFT proto
+From a security standpoint, BFT protocols - due to their ability to handle arbitrary unwanted behaviour - are a good building block for intrusion-tolerant systems.
+BFT protocols also consider the *number* of compromised entities (which can be useful).

+When faced with *malicious attackers* instead of *random faults,* however, identical replicas are insufficient - as they exhibit the same exploitable vulnerabilities.
+As such, an adversary can easily compromise all replicas in a system (assuming they are identical).
+To counter this, *replication and diversity* (or distinct protection methodologies) are required.

+#### Commit Protocols
+Some applications (such as databases) require ordering across replicated data/operations, where all participants ag